franik7/RegWave-Description/README.md

 **What it is:** An open-source workflow automation platform (like Zapier but self-hosted and free).

 **What it does in this project:**
-- Triggers all workflows on a daily schedule (5:00–5:45 AM ET, staggered every 5 minutes)
+- Triggers all scheduled workflows daily (5:00–5:45 AM ET, staggered every 5 minutes)
 - Fetches and parses regulatory content from all 10 agencies across 14 source workflows
 - Calls AI APIs for classification and summarization
 - Calls HuggingFace to generate a 384-dimension embedding vector for each article
 - Checks Supabase for duplicates before processing
 - Writes processed articles + embeddings to the database
 - Delivers personalized email digests to subscribers at 7 AM daily
+- Handles on-demand "share filtered" requests via a dedicated webhook workflow (triggered by the frontend)
 - Sends Telegram alerts when any workflow fails

 **Deployment:** Self-hosted in Docker on Oracle Cloud free tier VPS, accessed securely via Caddy reverse proxy over HTTPS.